Minors & Certificates

 What is Ancient Greek?

-Majors in ical civilization and related disciplines such as philosophy and Judaic studies may be interested in pursuing ancient Greek up to a robust level.
+Majors in classical civilization and related disciplines such as philosophy and Judaic studies may be interested in pursuing ancient Greek up to a robust level.
 They will be rewarded with a certificate in ancient Greek.

 |GRK1001||Intensive Elementary Greek 1||5|